jasonfleming/maureparticle/README.md

 perl script instead, it is much faster.** Set PERL5LIB to add the path to your local clone of the [ourPerl repository](https://github.com/natedill/ourPerl).

+3. Run the example ADCIRC simulation.
+This is a short run on the ec_95d grid with tides and a constant ENE wind.
+On linux or Mac you may need to make symbolic links in lower case to the all caps file names (e.g.
+`ln -s FORT.14 fort.14` because ADCIRC will look for lower case filenames on these case-sensitive platforms.

 5. Now run the Maureparticle executable.
 It generates a file called MAUREPT.OUT that contains the particle ID, X,Y location, time, and the